subos2008/binance-tool/README.md

   1. waiting for entry
   1. amorphous blob of trade_active (beware that a partial target exit doesn't result in more buying - maybe that's the 70%-to-target rule: it invalidates \[more\] buying)
   1. completed states. even then it's just invalidated before entry or completed. stop/target sells can be partial and we can have both in a trade result. `sold_at_stop_percentage/amount` and `sold_at_target_percentage/amount`
+- what about `maintaining-sell-orders` and `maintaining-buy-and-sell-orders` there's a slight difference when the buying has completed..?
+I guess `buying-allowed` is a parallel state; would clean up any buy orders when entered.
+States might be `close-to-stop` and `close-to-target` or maybe `prepared-for-stop` and `prepared-for-target`.
+Of course **it's not one state, it's parallel states, two, three?**
+- So:
+  - [`buying-allowed`]
+  - [`prepared-for-stop` | `prepared-for-target` | `no-position`]
+  - [`buying-in-progress` | `buying-complete`] <--- absorbs into `buying_allowed`?
+  - [`trade-complete`]
+- services:
+  1. user stream watcher - updates redis state on order execution, pings trade process when state has changed or orders completed/cancelled
+  2. trade process - maintains orders
+  3. price watcher - pings the main trade process when price levels are crossed

 ## position states